By David Tomas, on 24 May 2022

 Figuring out your niche and understanding why you are the best fit to serve this specific niche makes it extremely easy to promote and sell your products or services.
-Developing a buyer persona is a way to understanding the details of who your customers are geographically, socially, demographically, etc. It is the basis to understanding your customer's pains and gains.
+Developing a buyer persona is a way to understand the details of who your customers are geographically, socially, demographically, etc. It is the basis for understanding your customer's pains and gains.
 Make sure all buyer persona data is validated and tested with real human interaction and customer engagement.

 Customer Gain Questions

 - What benefits and outcomes do they expect and what would go beyond their expectations?
 What do your customers value?
 Quality?
 Features?
 Performance?
 What positive outcomes do they desire?

 - What would make your customers' life or jobs easier?
 What type of solution are they looking for?
 Cost?
 Quality?
 Design?
 More services?
 A flatter learning curve?
 Lower cost of ownership?